I tried image analysis with the multimodal capabilities of Foundation Models

 Summary

-Using the multimodal features of Foundation Models, on-device image analysis could be implemented with a simple API.
+By using the multimodal features of Foundation Models, on-device image analysis could be implemented with a simple API.
 Since no server upload is required, I feel it can be utilized for privacy-conscious app development.

-I hope this serves as a reference for those who want to try out the multimodal API.
+I hope this serves as a useful reference for those who want to try out the multimodal API.

 References